xyproto/algernon/README.md

 HasUser(string) -> bool

 // Get the value from the given boolean field
-// Takes a username and fieldname
-BooleanField(string, string) -> bool
+// Takes a username and field name BooleanField(string, string) -> bool

 // Save a value as a boolean field
-// Takes a username, fieldname and boolean value SetBooleanField(string, string, bool)
+// Takes a username, field name and boolean value SetBooleanField(string, string, bool)

 // Check if a given username is confirmed